longturn/freeciv21/docs/Modding/Tilesets/terrain.rst

 sprites with indices 1, 2, 3, ..., one is picked at random).
 For :code:`CELL_CORNER`, the names are like :code:`t.l0.grassland_cell_u`, where u ("up") indicates the direction of the corner.
 It can be u ("up"), d ("down"), r ("right"), or l ("left").
 When a tag is matched against one group, there are two possibilities:

-* The matched group is the same as the tag group.
-For :code:`CELL_WHOLE`, this requires sprites with names like :code:`t.l0.grassland_n1e0s0w0`, where the n1 indicates that the terrain in the north direction is in the same group as the tile that is being drawn, and the 0's indicate that other terrains are different.
-Sprites must be provided for all 16 combinations of 0's and 1's.
-Amplio2 forests and hills are drawn this way.

 * For :code:`CELL_CORNER`, this requires 24 sprites with names like :code:`t.l0.grassland_cell_u010`.
   :code:`t.l0.grassland_cell_u` is like in the no match case, and 010 indicates which sides of the corner match